OpenShift template

 Important

-• Your subscription will cover technical support from Red Hat and upgrades between OpenShift versions.
+• Your license/subscription will cover technical support from Red Hat as well as upgrades between OpenShift versions.
 Read more.

 2. How to use